Saturday 15 June 2024

 Width 11 cms -

-This little version is perhaps related to the marble version pictured below,
+This little version is perhaps related to the small "Wedgwood" model pictured below and the marble version also pictured below.

 Provenance: Rous Lench Collection and by descent to the current owner"